justaszie/Bikeshare-Analysis/README.md

 **:bulb: Key Insights**
 - The mean is significantly higher than the median with a high standard deviation, especially for the casual riders' activity.
-This means that the distribution is heavily skewed due to a long tail with extremely long rides, as seen in [Data Cleanup](https://github.com/justaszie/Bikeshare-Analysis/tree/main#3-preparing-the-data) step.
+This means that the distribution is heavily skewed due to a long tail with extremely long rides, as seen in the [Data Cleanup](https://github.com/justaszie/Bikeshare-Analysis/tree/main#3-preparing-the-data) step.
 We will use the median to describe the typical ride, instead of the mean.
 - There are more rides taken by members but without the rider identifier attribute, we don't know if it's due to a higher number of riders or average rides per rider.
 - There is a 60/40 division of data by rider type, which means the data is representative of both populations (casual riders and members).
 - The casual riders are taking significantly longer rides than members (median for casual riders is 47% higher)